PauloOrtizF/predictive-brain-lab.github.io/peer_review_guidelines.md

 * Figures tell the whole story – without being too dense?
 * Colour-concept mapping intuitive and consistent?
 * Other comments about figures?

+If you have a lot of comments for this section, you can nudge your lab mate to the [figures](./science_communication.md) section of this wiki.

 ### Interpretation